-We continue to take quarterly sampling and make changes to perfect the water quality in the system, in addition we have ran new lines with looping to keep the water fresh in the system.
+We continue to take quarterly sampling and make changes to perfect the water quality in the system, in addition we have run new lines with looping to keep the water fresher in the system.
+Our quarterly average is below the MCL and within compliance.